MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 ---
 # IntelliCode for Visual Studio Code overview

 The [IntelliCode extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode) provides artificial intelligence-assisted IntelliSense for Python, Java, TypeScript, and JavaScript.
-AI-assisted IntelliSense predicts the most likely correct API for the developer to use rather than just presenting an alphabetical list of members.
+AI-assisted IntelliSense predicts the most likely correct function, class, property, or child for the developer to use rather than just presenting an alphabetical list of members.
 It uses the developer's current code context and patterns to provide this dynamic list.

 ![IntelliCode for Python in Visual Studio Code](media/python-intellicode.gif)